Chapter 1 : stick-on shadows

 "Because youíre special."

 I thought that was a good thing.
 Maybe he wanted to be friends.
+I let my necklace drop and placed my hands on my lap instead.

 "What's your name?"